kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

   $ kytos napps list

 ..
 NOTE::
-    For this demo, you we don't want any other napp running except those created during this tutorial.
+    For this demo, you don't want any other napp running except those created during this tutorial.
 So if your setup has multiple napps enabled, please disable them, with the command:
     ``kytos napps disable <author_name>/<napp_name>``